renuo/seo-checklist/meta-description.md

 # Meta description

-* Use a individual meta description per page (160 characters) in target language
+* Use an individual meta description per page (160 characters) in target language